 Uttering and Forgery often go hand and hand, but they are two distinct crimes.
 Forgery involves the creation of the forged document, while uttering involves the passing of that document.
 You can be prosecuted for one or both of these crimes depending on the acts that you are alleged to have committed.
-Give the experienced Jacksonville criminal defense lawyers of SLG Law a call to discuss your particular case.
+Give the experienced Jacksonville criminal defense lawyer of LGL a call to discuss your particular case.

 Uttering is defined in Florida Statute Section 831.02.
 In order to prove the crime of Uttering, the State must prove:

 - You passed or offered to pass as true a document, and